By: Tatum Stafford

 Located in the picturesque Lake Gwelup Reserve, the off-lead, dog-friendly walk trail around the lake is around 2.5-kilometres long.
-The starting point of the track is limestone and bitumen, but as you make your way into the bushland area you’ll step onto soft sand and mud in parts.
-There are a few grassy areas along the way that are perfect for playing fetch or letting your dog have a run around (under your supervision).
+The starting point of the track is limestone and bitumen, and there are a few grassy areas along the way that are perfect for playing fetch or letting your dog have a run around (under your close supervision).

 9. Lake Monger, Wembley

 The 3.5-kilometre loop around Lake Monger is a great, dog-friendly option for those who live a little closer to the city.
 The picturesque lake has rich historical ties to the Noongar people who were the traditional custodians of the lake – and today, you can learn more about this historical significance by reading the interpretative plaques places around the lake.

 There are several trail entry points (and car parks) located around the lake.
 There’s a dedicated off-lead dog exercise area on the edge of the lake closest to Leederville, but your dog will need to be kept on-lead for other sections of the lake’s walking trail.
 When on the trail, make sure your dog doesn’t drink the lake water as it is quite contaminated – if your dog is thirsty, you'll find a water fountain and dog bowl on the west side of the lake.

 In warmer months, keep an eye out for snakes around the lake.
 If you see one, stand still and if possible, lift your dog.
 If your dog is too big, hold its leash tight to make sure it can't run in front of you.
 Keep a careful eye on the snake to make sure it has left the pathway before you continue walking.